-Auditor's Response

-Principal audit procedures performed by the respective auditors:

-- · Considered the business model and terms of the financial instrument considering rights and obligation of the issuer and the holder. - Obtained independent valuation report containing valuation of the closely held investee Company.
-Assessed the professional competence, objectivity and capabilities of the valuation specialist engaged by the management.
-Assessed reasonableness of the assumptions used and current and future business plans of the Investee Company's management.
+Key Audit Matter Auditor's Response Investment in financial instruments of closely Principal audit procedures performed by the respective held (other than fellow subsidiary) Company auditors: classification, measurement and impairment. · Considered the business model and terms of the financial {Refer Note No. 42 to the consolidated financial instrument considering rights and obligation of the issuer statements} and the holder.
+As on March 31, 2023, one of the Subsidiary Obtained independent valuation report containing Company had invested in Zero Percent Compulsorily valuation of the closely held investee Company.
+Assessed Convertible Debentures (CCDs). the professional competence, objectivity and capabilities The CCDs are compulsorily convertible into Equity of the valuation specialist engaged by the management.
+Shares at any point of time commencing after Assessed reasonableness of the assumptions used and current and future business plans of the Investee completion of 10 years from the date of allotment till the expiry of 15 years from the said date.
+Every Company's management.
+10 CCD of Rs.100 each will be convertible into 3.15